-3 Hebrew Words That Don’t Have a Direct Translation in English Posted by Ayana on Jan 18, 2021 in Vocabulary
+3 Hebrew Words That Don’t Have a Direct Translation in English Posted by Ayana on Jan 18, 2021 in Uncategorized

 Every language is unique.
 With history, culture and social aspects folded in, languages are more than a way to communicate.
 There are exceptional words, noteworthy phrases and special verbs in every language.
 Here are three everyday Hebrew words that have no direct equivalent in English.

 The Hebrew adjective חָדָשׁ (pronounced as ha-dash) means new.
 From its root derived the verb לְהִתְחַדֵּשׁ (banyan hit’pal), that means to be renewed; to be resumed; to be regenerated.
 The future tense of this verb became a common greeting to someone who has purchased or received something new.